 Grace: I often find myself looking for inspiration on Zendesk’s website.
 I like how they designed their brand in a way that it’s consistent without being boring.
 Instead of continuously using the same design elements, they use 3 unique imagery styles – geometric icons, Saul Bass inspired illustrations, and colourful photography.
 While these styles don’t sound like they’d go together, Zendesk has combined them in a way that just works.

 Brent: To be honest, there’s nothing really grabbing my attention lately.
 I’m finding that many rebrands are following the trend of simplifying their current brand, rather than creating something completely new.
 I will say Reebok – who took a risk and completely changed their look a few years back – has stood out to me while playing sports.
 I feel like I see it more now than I did before.
-They’ve gone from being the shoe brand your dad would wear, to having an edgier look and feel that appeals to a younger generation.
-I like when brands take a risk and try something new.
+They’ve gone from being the shoe brand your dad would wear, to an edgier look and feel that appeals to a younger generation.
+I like it when brands take a risk and try something new.

 5. Name a company who’s branding you would love the opportunity to redesign – what would you do with it?

 Grace: I think UPS’s branding would be an interesting project to take on.
-Their colours, shield, and delivery trucks are widely recognizable, which is probably why they haven’t updated there branding outside of a logo refresh in 2003.
-I think it’s about time for a face lift.
+Their colours, shield, and delivery trucks are widely recognizable, which is probably why they haven’t updated their branding outside of a logo refresh in 2003.
+I think it’s about time for a facelift.
 To preserve brand recognition and that nostalgic feeling, I’d keep the famous yellow and brown colours (even though they’re terrible) and add a few modern colours to the palette.
 Colours like dark blue, purple, and grey, would freshen things up and open opportunities for incorporating illustrations, icons, and colourful photography throughout their online and offline presence.
 While you’re at it, you could always colour code their services and divisions for a more dimensional brand experience.

 Brent: One logo that hasn’t changed much over the years is Lego.
 What would be more fun than redesigning an iconic toy company that you’ve grown up with?
 Think of all the product testing.
 Lego is about being creative, having fun, and building something with your imagination.
 I think it’s important to incorporate that feeling into the brand.
 I would try using the Lego block in a subtle way or use negative space to create something unique.
 Introducing a new palette that mimics the block colours would be another idea.
-You could have the multiple versions of the logo in multiple block colours.
+You could have multiple versions of the logo in multiple block colours.
 I think you could have a lot of fun with this brand.
-So Lego, if you’re reading this, feel free to slide into my DM’s.
+So Lego, if you’re reading this, feel free to slide into my DMs.